Route Poisoning and Count to infinity problem in Routing

-The main issue with Distance Vector Routing (DVR) protocols is Routing Loops, since Bellman-Ford Algorithm cannot prevent loops.
-This routing loop in DVR network causes Count to Infinity Problem.
-Routing loops usually occur when any interface goes down or two-routers send updates at the same time.
+The main issue with Distance Vector Routing (DVR) protocols is Routing Loops since Bellman-Ford Algorithm cannot prevent loops.
+This routing loop in the DVR network causes the Count to Infinity Problem.
+Routing loops usually occur when an interface goes down or two routers send updates at the same time.

 Counting to infinity problem:

 So in this example, the Bellman-Ford algorithm will converge for each router, they will have entries for each other.
 B will know that it can get to C at a cost of 1, and A will know that it can get to C via B at a cost of 2.

 If the link between B and C is disconnected, then B will know that it can no longer get to C via that link and will remove it from its table.
 Before it can send any updates it’s possible that it will receive an update from A which will be advertising that it can get to C at a cost of 2.
 B can get to A at a cost of 1, so it will update a route to C via A at a cost of 3.
 A will then receive updates from B later and update its cost to 4.
 They will then go on feeding each other bad information toward infinity which is called as Count to Infinity problem.

 When a route fails, distance vector protocols spread the bad news about a route failure by poisoning the route.
 Route poisoning refers to the practice of advertising a route, but with a special metric value called Infinity.
 Routers consider routes advertised with an infinite metric to have failed.
 Each distance vector routing protocol uses the concept of an actual metric value that represents infinity.
 RIP defines infinity as 16.
 The main disadvantage of poison reverse is that it can significantly increase the size of routing announcements in certain fairly common network topologies.